 for their bachelor’s degree program.

-lzanta AT_TOWSON.
-You can receive guidance about meeting the Physician Assistant program prerequisite
+at bmartin AT_TOWSON to schedule an appointment.
+You can receive guidance about meeting the Physician

-requirements, along with the advising you receive from your major.
+Assistant program prerequisite requirements, along with the advising you receive from

 - graduation from a physician assistant program that is accredited by the Accreditation